 It is important for students to first attempt finding their own Work Experience placement.
 The skills they develop in seeking work placement are invaluable and helps them develop confidence in the world outside of school.
 It also assures that students get the Work Experience placement they want.
-Students receive comprehensive guidance and support from a team of dedicated staff throughout Semester 1 to help them find and secure placements and prepare them for work week - last week of school in Term 1 or 2.
-To assist students with managing the process more autonomously, resources, information and updates will be available online via the school website as well as The Learning Place (EQ webspace accessible by students with MIS log on details at any time).
+Students receive comprehensive guidance and support from a team of dedicated staff throughout Term 1 to help them find and secure placements and prepare them for work week - last week of school in Term 1.
+To assist students with managing the process more autonomously, resources, information and updates will be available for students to access.